cloud-gov/cg-site/_kbarticlespages/website-api.md

 CORS(app, origins=origin)
 ```

 Once your server API can connect to the database, execute queries at specific routes, and respond to only your Pages site domain, you’re ready to deploy.
-For instructions on how to deploy applications on cloud.gov, please refer to the official cloud.gov [documentation](https://cloud.gov/docs/deployment/deployment/).
+For instructions on how to deploy applications on Cloud.gov, please refer to the official Cloud.gov [documentation](https://cloud.gov/docs/deployment/deployment/).

 ### Serve content to the Pages website